Arundhati113/Land-cover-Classification/README.md

 # Intelligent Analysis on Satellite Imagery: Land Cover Classification
 ## Problem statement:
-Analyzing the unsupervised learning techniques to identify clusters of an image & then comparing the algorithms to check which algorithms obtain the best results.
+Analyzing the unsupervised learning techniques to identify clusters of an image & then comparing the algorithms to check which algorithms obtain the best results.Then using RESNET 50 architecture for the land cover classification.

 ## Results
 Tried to implement the unsupervised learning algorithms like SOM, DBSCAN, Fuzzy C-means in google colab,